 Luckily, there are exceptions that do not count as resources to SSA: the home you live in, one vehicle, personal items in your home, insurance policies up to $1500 and burial plots, etc.

-Deemed resources means that SSA will treat another’s income as yours.
-Your spouse’s income (if you live in the same home) and a parent’s income (to a child under 18) can disqualify a claimant from receiving benefits.
-Even people who are not legally married, but hold themselves out to the community as a married couple can be subject to deeming rules.
+Deemed resources means that SSA will treat another's income as yours.
+Your spouse's income (if you live in the same home) and a parent's income (for a child under 18) can disqualify a claimant from receiving SSI disability benefits.
+Even people who are not legally married but hold themselves out to the community as a married couple can be subject to deeming rules.

 Frequently asked questions

-2. Is SSI the same as disability?
-Supplemental Security Income and Social Security Disability are both types of disability benefits offered by the Social Security Administration but the requirements for each type of benefits are different.
+- Is SSI the same as disability?
+Supplemental Security Income and Social Security Disability Income are both types of Social Security Disability benefits offered by the Social Security Administration but the requirements for each type of benefits are different.
+You must be found disabled before you are entitled to either benefit.

 Also read North Carolina Social Security Disability Attorney